Home Inspection in the Triangle, NC

 A

 Yes.
-Mike Rumple is a North Carolina Licensed Home Inspector (NC 6133), carries General Liability coverage exceeding state minimum requirements, and maintains Errors & Omissions (E&O) Insurance as required.
+Mike Rumple is a North Carolina Licensed Home Inspector (NC 6133), carries General Liability coverage, and maintains Errors & Omissions insurance as required.

 Q